rubyjs/libv8/README.md

 > This step release system is a workaround to carlhuda/bundler#1537

+### Requirements

+Building the v8 library from source imposes the following requirements:

+*  A compiler that supports C++11 (such as GCC 4.8 and above or clang, preferably 3.5 and above)
+*  GNU Make
+*  Python 2
+*  git-svn

 ### Using a git version

 If you want to use the latest unstable version of the gem you can do